bnjmnhndrsn/asteroids/README.md

-My own spin on the arcade classic.
-[Here's the version so far.](http://rawgit.com/bnjmnhndrsn/asteroids/master/index.html)
+Emojis destroying other emojis with rainbows.
+Built with HTML canvas and JS.
+[Here's the version so far.](http://rawgit.com/bnjmnhndrsn/emoji_avenger/master/index.html)